Food Grade Wire Mesh vs. Traditional Wire Mesh: Key Differences

 Traditional Wire Mesh: An Overview

-Traditional wire mesh, on the other hand, is produced for a broad range of applications, ranging from construction to agriculture.
-While it can be durable and versatile, traditional wire mesh may not meet the necessary health and safety regulations for food applications.
-Often made from galvanized steel or other treated metals, this type of mesh can rust or degrade over time, potentially compromising its integrity and safety when used for food handling.
+In contrast, traditional wire mesh is produced for a multitude of applications ranging from construction to agriculture.
+Although it boasts durability and versatility, traditional wire mesh often fails to comply with the health and safety regulations essential for food-related uses.
+Typically composed of galvanized steel or other treated metals, this type of mesh can rust or degrade over time, which may compromise its integrity and safety when utilized for food handling.

 Key Differences Between Food Grade Wire Mesh and Traditional Wire Mesh